USACHEVVL/RenderLicenseApp/README.md

 The same commands are listed in `test.py` for quick reference.

+## Dependencies

+- The YooKassa SDK is pinned to the stable release `yookassa==3.3.0` in `requirements.txt` to protect the integration from backwards incompatible API changes.

 ## Deployment

 When deploying the Telegram bot, set the `API_BASE_URL` environment variable to the